gcc-mirror/gcc/gcc/config/arc/arc.md

 )

 ; operand 0 is the loop count pseudo register
-; operand 1 is the number of loop iterations or 0 if it is unknown ; operand 2 is the maximum number of loop iterations
-; operand 3 is the number of levels of enclosed loops ; operand 4 is the label to jump to at the top of the loop ; operand 5 is nonzero if the loop is entered at its top.
-; Use this for the ARC600 and ARC700.
-For ARCtangent-A5, this is unsafe
-; without further checking for nearby branches etc., and without proper ; annotation of shift patterns that clobber lp_count
+; operand 1 is the label to jump to at the top of the loop ; Use this for the ARC600 and ARC700.
+For ARCtangent-A5, this is unsafe ; without further checking for nearby branches etc., and without proper ; annotation of shift patterns that clobber lp_count